-Medical treatment is that treatment that is needed to relieve symptoms and conditions and to prevent progression of disease.
-At FIVE STAR VEIN INSTITUTE, we keep abreast of the latest treatments available to treat problem venous conditions and use modern technology to get excellent results for our patients.
+Medical treatment is treatment that is needed to relieve symptoms and conditions and to prevent progression of disease.
+At Five Star Vein and Wellness, we keep abreast of the latest treatments available to treat problem venous conditions and use modern technology to get excellent results for our patients.
 Medical treatments are covered by most insurance companies.
 All these treatments can be done in an office setting utilizing local anesthesia.

-- Compression Therapy – compression therapy in the form of medical grade wraps or medical grade stockings has been shown to benefit ALL forms of venous disease.
+Compression therapy in the form of medical grade wraps or medical grade stockings has been shown to benefit ALL forms of venous disease.
 However, it cannot eliminate the underlying problem.

-- Endovenous Laser – this refers to the placement of a laser fiber inside a refluxing vein which is causing symptoms or signs of venous disease.
+This refers to the placement of a laser fiber inside a refluxing vein which is causing symptoms or signs of venous disease.
 Proper use of this modality can eliminate the reflux by closing down the vein.
 It is used on varicose veins and perforating veins.
-FIVE STAR VEIN INSTITUTE uses a Cool Touch 1320 laser to close unwanted veins.
+Five Star Vein & Wellness uses a Cool Touch 1320 laser to close unwanted veins.
 Different than the older generation of lasers, this modern laser has been found equal to radiofrequency in minimizing the amount of post operative discomfort.